Kambrian/HBTplus/README.md

 Besides, the VER*.param records the version number of HBT used, as well as the parameter values used.

 Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
 So doing merger tree with HBT is straightforward: the progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.
 The host halo of each subhalo is given by `HostId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
-To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2). `Nbound` gives the number of bound particles in the subhalo. `Nbound=1` means the subhalo has been disrupted, so that only the most-bound particle is still tracked.
+To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2). `Nbound` gives the number of bound particles in the subhalo.

+Once a subhalo is stripped to below `MinNumPartOfSub` specified in the parameter file, HBT continues to track its most bound particle.
+This single-particle descendents then have `Nbound=1`, and represent the "orphan" galaxy population in the framework of semi-analytical models.
+These orphans are also listed as subhaloes.

 The other properties should be self-explainatory.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.